tebohonthako/tebohonthako/README.md

 - 🔭 I’m currently working on Uber clone using React-native, Expo & Redux.
 - 🌱 I’m currently learning Bootstrap.
-- 👯 I’m looking to collaborate on React.js
+- 👯 I’m looking to collaborate on React.js projects.
 - 💬 Ask me about React, Node.JS, JavaScript, CSS, HTML
 - 📫 How to reach me:
 <!-- display the social media buttons in your README -->